 When did you know?
 He types, and immediately deletes the line.

 He feels like a ghost walking into the JTBC building, like he's not really present.
-It's like he's walking to his doom, and yet a part of him is still looking forward to it because this has been what feels like the longest week Heechul has experienced in a while.
-It's this nervous excitement that leaves him puzzled by his own behavior.
+It's as though he's walking to his doom, and yet a part of him is still looking forward to it.
+This has been what feels like the longest week Heechul has experienced in a while and it's this nervous excitement to be back on set that leaves him puzzled by his own behavior.

 He makes a beeline for the dressing rooms and finds that he's late, that the other members have already started trickling onto set.
-So he changes quickly and walks quickly, rubbing his hands together in a gesture that is more anticipation and less about moisturizing.
+So he changes quickly and walks quickly, rubbing his hands together in a gesture that feels less about moisturizing and more due to his anticipation.

 Kyunghoon doesn't look at Heechul with distant eyes or a strained expression.
 No, his gaze is normal, warm, and friendly, and it makes Heechul break into a smile instinctively.